-There are several things to look for in an FDA-compliant diaphragm pump that will maximize its reliability and longevity, while minimizing problems associated with a contaminated air supply.
-For example, as with all ARO EXP Series pumps, the FDA-complaint pump uses air-motor technology that features a unique D valve design.
-D valves are constructed with ultrahard ceramic that is impervious to dirt and grit in the air.
-It also includes Quick Dump[TM] Checks to eliminate pump ice-up, as well as a corrosion-resistant and a durable thermoplastic exterior.
-ARO FDA-complaint pumps also use u-cups that are less likely to fail due to poor air, compared to glide rings, or lap fits, that are used in some pumps.
+There are several things to look for in an FDA-compliant diaphragm pump that maximize its reliability and longevity, while minimizing problems associated with a contaminated air supply.
+For example, as with all ARO[®] EXP Series pumps, the FDA-complaint pump uses air-motor technology featuring a unique D-valve design.
+D valves are constructed with ultra-hard ceramic that is impervious to dirt and grit in the air (which helps maximize up-time regardless of air quality).
+This design ensures the valve is always shifted to one side or the other to eliminate stalling, and creates a more reliable and worry-free manufacturing process.
+The FDA-compliant pump's Quick DumpTM technology also prevents freezing by routing exhaust through the pump's center body, allowing the air to expand internally, then sends the air out into the atmosphere.
+By changing the air expansion mechanism and routing it through the center body, it prevents cold air from getting into the exhaust port.
+ARO[®] FDA-compliant pumps also use u-cups that are less likely to fail due to poor air, compared to glide rings, or lap fits, that are used in some pumps.